AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 >
 >Campaign v8 Web is currently in Alpha version.
 Access is restricted to a small set of Alpha customers.
 Please be aware that product interface, capabilities and usage flows can change without notice.

-## About Campaign client console{#ac-client}

-The Campaign client console is a browser-based application which is installed on your system.
-It uses the web services API to connect to your Campaign application server.

-Learn how to download and install the client console in [this section](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/connect.html){target="_blank"}.

-For more information on how to use Campaign v8, refer to [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaign-home.html){target="_blank"}.

-Campaign data is stored in the application server.
-Data is available both from the client console and from the web UI.
-For example, if you create a delivery template using the client console, it is also available in the web UI.
-And if you create an email delivery in the web UI, this delivery is also accessible from the client console.

-Some objects can only be created and managed in the client console.
-They can be visible and used in Campaign Web UI, but cannot be created nor modified from this environment.
-All Campaign objects and components are available from the Explorer view, available from the left navigation.

 ## Connect to Campaign